ANI Pharmaceuticals and Alimera Sciences Announce Closing Date of Merger

 ANI and Alimera Scheduled the Closing for September 16, 2024

-PRINCETON, N.J. and ATLANTA, Sept.
-11, 2024 (GLOBE NEWSWIRE) -- ANI Pharmaceuticals, Inc. (NASDAQ: ANIP) (“ANI”) and Alimera Sciences, Inc. (NASDAQ: ALIM) (“Alimera” or the “Company”) today jointly announced that they have scheduled the closing of their transaction pursuant to the companies’ previously announced Merger Agreement for before the market opens on Monday, September 16, 2024.
+PRINCETON, N.J. & ATLANTA--(BUSINESS WIRE)--ANI Pharmaceuticals, Inc. (NASDAQ: ANIP) (“ANI”) and Alimera Sciences, Inc. (NASDAQ: ALIM) (“Alimera” or the “Company”) today jointly announced that they have scheduled the closing of their transaction pursuant to the companies’ previously announced Merger Agreement for before the market opens on Monday, September 16, 2024.

 About ANI Pharmaceuticals, Inc.